-For the year ended December 31, 2018, GiveDirectly received contributions of \$14,667,000 from two donors, which represents 30% of the total revenue and support recognized.
-As of December 31, 2018, one of these two donors has an unconditional promise to give to GiveDirectly \$1,000,000, which represents 30% of the grants and contributions receivable outstanding at year-end.
-The same concentration of donors did not exist during 2019 for revenue and support or grants and contributions receivable.
+For the year ended December 31, 2020, GiveDirectly received contributions of approximately \$75,000,000 from one donor, which represents 24% of the total revenue and support recognized.
+The same concentration of donors did not exist during 2019 for revenue and support.